 - Dealer finance: The finance offered by car dealers works in a similar way to a bank loan.
 One notable difference is that loans from a dealer sometimes involve the borrower needing to make a balloon payment at the end in order to own the car.
 Dealers generally also carry out a careful assessment of the borrower before approving finance.
 This could include a credit check, but the outcome of that may not rule out a borrower automatically.
 Like banks, dealers may simply charge a higher interest rate to borrowers with bad credit due to the increased risk involved in providing the loan.

 - Secured or unsecured loans: A secured car loan, where the car would be sold by the lender to repay the loan if the borrower defaults, is generally seen as representing less of a risk to the borrower than an unsecured loan.
 As a result, lenders might only provide a car loan to a ‘bad credit’ applicant if the loan is secured by the vehicle being purchased.
 Lenders’ policies may vary, however, so consider checking with your chosen lender before applying.
 Even if you do get approved for an unsecured car loan (so aren’t risking the vehicle being repossessed if you default) there is always the possibility of a lender taking you to court if they have to reclaim any losses.
-In this situation, your credit rating would also be adversely affected.
+In this situation, your credit rating would also be negatively affected.

 When a borrower is approved but is seen to be more of a risk to the lender, they may have to pay a higher interest rate than a borrower with good credit.
 For example, some of the personal loans available for purchase of a new or used car on Canstar’s database use risk-based pricing structures.
 This means the lender would take account of factors such as your credit score before deciding what interest rate would apply to your loan.
-The borrower’s credit record is one factor that could determine where in a range their interest rate ends up being, but it could also depend on whether the car is new or old, as well as other variables (the loan amount, borrower’s financial situation etc.).
+The borrower’s credit record is one factor that could determine what range their interest rate ends up being, but it could also depend on whether the car is new or old, as well as other variables (the loan amount, borrower’s financial situation etc.).

 How to apply for a bad credit car loan